WICG/manifest-incubations/note_taking-explainer.md

 ### A General Capability Member

-Perhaps we should use a more general-purpose field, where each separate integration has a particular schema of fields.
+We also considered using a more general-purpose integrations field, where each individual integration has a particular schema of fields.
 For example:

 ```
 "integrations":  [